WilsonHorse1/docs/docs/connectors/zoom/event-actions.md

 <center><i>Search meetings, webinars and more</i></center>

 ### Configuring the action
 When configuring this action, you'll first be prompted to select what kind of **Event** you want scheduled.
-Select the event that best matches what you require.
 After selecting the event, relevant input fields will appear which allows you to configure the settings for the event being created.

 |Event| Description |
 |--- |--- |